Workiva/dart_codemod/.github/PULL_REQUEST_TEMPLATE.md

             *** Please refrain from tagging the whole team to prevent extraneous notifications. ***

-            If you're not sure who from our team should review these changes, then leave this section blank for now and post a link to the PR in the #support-client-plat Slack channel.
+            If you're not sure who from our team should review these changes, then leave this section blank for now and post a link to the PR in the #support-frontend-architecture Slack channel.

   -->